 Research suggests that including children with special needs in regular education and care settings gives them the greatest opportunity to reach their fullest potential.

-An inclusion coach with early childhood and special needs expertise will visit preschool and child care providers in the classroom weekly to help with issues such as:
+An inclusion coach with early childhood and special needs expertise will visit preschool and child care providers in the classroom to help with issues such as:

 - Strategies to help children learn, especially those with special needs

 - Enhancing the learning environment and developing a classroom atmosphere that is accepting of individual differences